-Some choose to stop their mentoring relationship at the end of the program, others continue, less frequently or in continue, less frequently or in a more informal fashion.
+Some choose to stop their mentoring relationship at the end of the program, others continue, less frequently or in a more informal fashion.
 If you do decide to continue your relationship, think and talk about what your relationship with your mentee would look like and what changes you will need to make.
 What will your mentoring contract look like in the future?
 How will it affect your relationship?